eventide 0.10.2

 );

-// Create an event with reminders
+// Create an event in a specific calendar with reminders

 final event = await eventide.createEvent(